raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 Go to the [Downloads page](https://www.raspberrypi.org/downloads/raspbian/) and install Raspbian onto an SD card using `Win32DiskImager` if you are on Windows, or `dd` if you are on Linux/Mac.
 Boot the Pi.

+**Note:** Make sure you verify that the system time is set correctly as incorrect dates can cause certificate validation errors in curl

 First, prepare the `/boot` directory with experimental boot files:
 ```
 # If on raspbian lite you need to install rpi-update before you can use it: